jsalinasf/cheat_sheets/kubernetesCommands.md

 *Static Pods and DaemonSets are both ignored by the Kube-Scheduler

-TRo obtain the configuration on which a service is running:
+To obtain the configuration on which a service is running:

 	ps aux | grep kubelet